 Our heart specialists combine a surgical ablation and a catheter ablation–during one hospital stay.
 This advanced, collaborative approach effectively restores the heart’s normal rhythm, often when other treatments have failed.
 Additionally, our heart specialists must weigh the invasiveness of the treatment against its efficacy and select the best option for each individual.
 Whether patients undergo a hybrid or convergent ablation, the majority of them stop taking blood thinners and enjoy life without A-Fib after undergoing these advanced procedures.

-Patients who have chronic, continuous or difficult to treat A-Fib and/or who have received previous treatments, but it was unsuccessful can benefit from these procedures.
-The benefits patient receive include:
+Patients who have chronic, continuous or difficult-to-treat A-Fib and/or who have received previous unsuccessful treatments can benefit from these procedures.
+The benefits patients receive include:

 - Integrated patient care provided by A-Fib specialists with complimentary expertise